Glossary

 Joint tenancy

-The ownership of property by two or more persons with the survivor taking the share of the deceased.
+The ownership of property by two or more people, each with equal rights and obligations.

 Jumbo loan